latentai/example-applications/classifiers/python_inference/README.md

 ```

 <br>
-For example, the inference command for Float32 would be:
+For example, the inference command for Float32 will be:

 ```
 python3 infer.py \